-The Company, in conjunction with ValOre, have reduced the Genesis holding to focus on the key Jurgen, Daniel's Bay, Kingston, Johnston and Melnick areas of interest.
-Originally comprised of 53 claims totaling 200,677 hectares, the Genesis property currently comprises 15 claims, all in Saskatchewan, totaling 36,757 hectares.
-On March 30, 2019 and April 10, 2019 a total of five claims spread amongst the Johnston, Kingston, Daniel's Bay and Melnick areas expired, further reducing the property holding to 9 claims totalling 16,902.6 ha.
+The Company, in conjunction with ValOre, have reduced the Genesis holding to focus on the key Jurgen and Johnston areas of interest.
+The Genesis property currently comprises 9 claims, all in Saskatchewan, totaling 10,537 hectares (26,038 acres).
+On March 30, 2019 and April 10, 2019 a total of five claims spread amongst the Johnston, Kingston, Daniel's Bay and Melnick areas expired.